Technology Services for Adults

 ECARROLL REMOTE TECHNOLOGY INSTRUCTION

-eCarroll Remote Technology Instruction brings technology training directly to blind and visually impaired individuals in the comfort of any location; whether it be in the home, workplace or school setting.
+eCarroll Remote Instruction offers the convenience of learning from the comfort of your chosen location, whether it's at home, in the workplace, or at school.
 We use Zoom Meeting, an easy-to-use and accessible video and web conferencing software accessed by a link in an email, to offer individualized instruction in a wide range of areas.
-All remote trainees will need a computer with Windows 10 and a built-in microphone, internet access, recent versions of JAWS (no older than JAWS 18) or NVDA and Microsoft 2016 or Office 365 for those topics.
-Users should have at least beginner-level JAWS skills.
-Instruction is delivered in 30-minute to 2-hour blocks of time.
-The Carroll Center offers other remote training topics, to view a list of topics, click here.
+All remote trainees will need a Windows PC with a built-in microphone, internet access, recent versions of JAWS or NVDA and Microsoft Office 365 for those topics. eCarroll remote training courses range from several hours to several days.